Ventata/API/endpoints/products.md

 Update (Partial)
 -------------------------
-To partially update a product, send the product in the content of a PUT request as json or xml to the /patch sub-resource.
+To partially update a product, send the product in the content of a PUT request as json or xml to the "patch" sub-resource.
 In this example, we are using json.

 **Request**
 <pre>